Preview: If you dread taking our kids shopping because they ask for things in the store, try this trick to teach them generosity!

 Kids keep asking for something in the store?
 Try this trick!

 Is it just me or do your kids go through phases of obsession?
 I think the first was Strawberry Shortcake, then Princesses… it goes on from there and it changes often.
-Currently we are battling an obsession with “lip gloss” (lip balm) and we now have 193,276 tubes of “lip gloss”.
+Currently, we are battling an obsession with “lip gloss” (lip balm) and we now have 193,276 tubes of “lip gloss”.
 I might be exaggerating but it doesn’t feel that way when you are constantly stepping on lip balm caps.

 Every time we get close enough to the car that she thinks we might be going somewhere, my daughter starts asking for a lip gloss.
 Even when she temporarily forgets about lip gloss, she is asking to buy something.
 Anything.
-And I get it: the thrill of shopping is innate. (okay so that is just a fancy way of saying she gets it from me!
+And I get it: the thrill of shopping is innate. (okay, so that is just a fancy way of saying she gets it from me!
 I admit it.)

 Since it is (a little bit ;)) my fault, I need a solution before my house is overrun with toys and lip gloss.
 If I can’t distract her with Youtube and I still want to avoid a tantrum, I have to come up with something quick.
+Then I could tackle teaching her generosity because obviously, I have been failing at it.

 Here is my new solution: when she asks if she can buy something in the store, I tell her “You may buy something, but it must be a gift for someone else“.
 I was surprised at how excited she was to agree the first time I suggested it.
 I expected at least an argument.
 She was really happy to decide who she would buy a gift for and brainstormed on what that person would like.
 She actually went in the store and looked for a gift for that person- no arguments, no detours to the lip gloss aisle.
 She concentrated only on her gift and how much the recipient would like it.
 I was quite impressed.